What is the search engine results page (SERP)

 - Details, which appear together with the organic findings, are known as Universal Results.

-- AdWords Bottom/Top: usually results can be seen either above or below the organic results.
+AdWords Bottom/Top: usually results can be seen either above or below the organic results.
 Such advertisements have their ranking according to their both usefulness and relevance.
+Get more how to get your ads above Google search results in the ultimate guide from Google.

-- Featured Snippet: Main principle here is to get the necessary information, which isn’t contained in the Knowledge Graph.
+Featured Snippet: Main principle here is to get the necessary information, which isn’t contained in the Knowledge Graph.
 The index can provide it.
 Such snippets are used to find some very specific details that are located on the relevant page.
+You need to distinguish rich snippet and feature snippet.
 Here SERP ranking from one to five is usually successful.

 - Image Pack: This feature gives the results on the images, which a person is looking for.
-They are obtained with the help of special Google SERP request.
+They are obtained with the help of a special Google SERP request.
+So if you want your site’s images to appear in this block you need to focus on the image optimization: alt-tags, title, size, and SEO-friendly URL.

 - Knowledge Card: As one may guess from the name of this feature, it is the part of the already mentioned Knowledge Graph, which contains the semantic information added either by people or the data may be extracted from the index.
 One more possibility to get the knowledge card results is to have information agreements with partners.
+The Knowledge Card takes information from specialized databases, such as The Skyscraper Center and others.
 If to have a clear picture of the Google data storage mechanism, one can benefit from the use of keywords.

 - Knowledge Panel: the same as Knowledge card search means that the results are got thanks to the data added either by human resources or thanks to the partners’ agreements.
 Such results can be found to the right of the organic results.